 How to Keep It Simple

 You don’t need to overthink it.
 The Moon is steady in its motion.
 Start watching it daily.
 Write down the time you see it set.
 Tomorrow, expect it just a little later.
-After a few days, you’ll notice the pattern - and suddenly, you’re predicting moonset by eye.
+After a few days, you’ll notice the pattern and might even compare it with a world clock view to see how the timing differs elsewhere.

 The Moon Keeps Its Own Time

 You don’t have to be an astronomer to track the Moon.
 Trust your eyes, trust the rhythm.
-With just a bit of practice, you’ll feel like you’re in sync with something bigger - no calculator needed.
+With just a bit of practice, you’ll feel like you’re in sync with something bigger, much like reading natural seasonal cycles on the calendar.